-Also, loan amounts below 200k can present some obstacles as well.
-The “sweet spot” for a no cost mortgage rate is excellent credit, 40% equity, primary residence, no cash out and a loan amount above 280k.
+Also, loan amounts below 250k can present some obstacles as well.
+The “sweet spot” for a no-cost mortgage rate is excellent credit, 60% or more equity, primary residence, no cash-out, and a loan amount above 350k.

 If the answer is “yes” ask the Loan Officer to clearly define what a no-cost interest rate is with them; does it mean that all closing costs are covered (every single penny)?